A progressive and dynamic town situated at the heart of NSW's northern wheat belt and recognised nationally as Australia's Artesian Spa Capital.

 The population of Moree is 13,429 of which 49.8% are females and 50.2% are males.
 The Indigenous population is 2834 (21.1%) and the median age is 36.

-Moree is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN).
-This fact sheet provides an overview of the community profile for the HNECCPHN.
+Moree is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Moree is a large town in northern New South Wales and is located at the junction of the Newell Highway and Gwydir Highway.
 It is 628km from Sydney, 480km from Brisbane and 272km from Tamworth.